Car Shop—Truth in Repairs

 Keep the Invoice

 Repair shops are required to provide customers with an invoice if the repairs cost more than $50 or the work is done under a manufacturer’s warranty, service contract, or insurance policy.
 If the repair work is covered by a contract, warranty, or insurance policy, owners may need to submit a copy of the invoice to the warranty company or insurance company to receive coverage or reimbursement.
-You may wish to ask repair shops for an itemized breakdown of all the parts that were replaced, the cost of the parts, and labor charges.
+The invoice should include a list of all the parts that were replaced, the cost of the parts, and labor charges.
 You also have the right to obtain any replaced part upon request if you make the request before the work begins (unless the warranty or service contract dictates that the part must be sent to the company providing coverage).
 Owners, however, may still need to pay an additional cost to receive the replaced part.

 Keep a Log

 Owners should document all communications with the repair shop.
-Keep a dated journal of the staff members you speak with, price estimates, potential problems, billing procedures, and other relevant information.
+Keep a dated journal of the staff members with whom you speak, price estimates, potential problems, billing procedures, and other relevant information.
 In the event that a dispute develops, this information may be extremely important in resolving the problem.

 Steps for Resolving Disputes